Grime's Graves: Tools

 The miners used picks fashioned from the antler of red deer.
 They probably used wooden shovels, although this is only inferred by analogy with other flint mines with better conditions for the preservation of artefacts.
-Analysis of the antlers (Clutton-Brock 1984: 25) has shown that the miners were mainly right-handed and favoured the left antlers out of those that were naturally shed seasonally by the deer.
+Analysis of the antlers has shown that the miners were mainly right-handed and favoured the left antlers out of those that were naturally shed seasonally by the deer.
 The 28 pits excavated up to 2008 yielded an average of 142.5 antler picks each, of which an average of 14.8 have been found to be left-handed.

 Once they had reached the floorstone flint, the miners dug lateral galleries outwards from the bottom, following the flint seam.
 The medium-depth shafts yielded as much as 60 tons of flint nodules, which were brought to the surface and roughly worked into shape on site.
 The blank tools were then possibly traded elsewhere for final polishing.
 It is estimated that 60 tons of flint could have produced as many as 10,000 of the polished stone axes, which were the mines' main product.
 Extrapolation across the site suggests that Grime's Graves may have produced around 16–18,000 tonnes of flint across the 433 shafts recorded to date.
 However, there are large areas of the site covered by later activity which are believed to conceal many more mineshafts.

 There were other hard stones used for axe manufacture, those of the Langdale axe industry and Penmaenmawr in North Wales being traded across Europe, as well as other less well-known igneous and metamorphic rocks.
 The axes were much in demand for forest clearance and settlement, development of farmland for arable crops and raising animals, which characterises the Neolithic period.